eleanorhealth/pair-programming-exercise/stories/4-countries.md

 ## Existing Behavior

-Each member from the API has an associated country.
+Each member from the API has an associated country (use location: country rather than nat).

 ## Feature Requirements